occasl/sumobot/README.md

 sumobot
 =======

-Example programs to program and operate a [sumobot](http://sumobotkit.com/) using [Johnny Five](https://github.com/rwaldron/johnny-five) and [Cylon.js](c).
-Use arrow keys to move sumobot, spacebar to stop and "Q" to quit.
+Example programs to operate a [sumobot](http://sumobotkit.com/) using [Johnny Five](https://github.com/rwaldron/johnny-five) and [Cylon.js](http://cylonjs.com/).
+In the keypress-nodebot example, use arrow keys to move sumobot, spacebar to stop and "Q" to quit.
+Other examples, will just run automatically.
+Server.js example is a simple example that can be deployed to runQ develop.

 Installation
 ============